engineyard/ey-docs/pages/monitoring_appcloud.md

 #### Swap Used

-This alerts when the Swap space is getting low.
+This alerts when the swap space is getting low.

 Current Thresholds:

   * Warn: 128 MB Swap Used
   * Fail: 384 MB Swap Used

-#### Free Space on `/data`
+#### Free Space

+Free space is monitored on these mount points: `/`, `/data`, `/db`, and `/mnt`.

-You may not realize the instance is almost out of disk space until you get this alert.
-This alert will help give you the warning you need in advance.
+You might not realize the instance is almost out of disk space until you get this alert.
+The thresholds are calculated based on the space allocated to the mount point.

 Current Thresholds:

-  * Warn: 1 GB
-  * Fail: 256 MB

-#### Free Space on `/db`

-The database volume needs monitoring for free disk space as well.

-Current Thresholds:

-  * Warn: 1 GB
+* Warn: If the disk space for a particular mount point is 10 GB or less, then the warning threshold is 70% full.
+If the disk space is greater than 10 GB, then the warning threshold is 80% full.
-  * Fail: 256 MB
+* Fail: 90% of disk space is full.

-## External Monitoring For a Rails App
+---
+<h2><a id="topic3">External monitoring for a Rails app</a></h2>

-Monitoring your site’s uptime is an important component to an overall strategy of keeping your site online and your visitors happy.
+Monitoring your site’s uptime is an important for keeping your site online and your visitors happy.

-### Install the FitterHappier Plugin
+### Install the FitterHappier plugin

-[[FitterHappier|http://github.com/atmos/fitter_happier/tree/master]] is a Rails plug-in that provides actions for monitoring site and/or database availability.
+[[FitterHappier|http://github.com/atmos/fitter_happier/tree/master]] is a Rails plugin that provides actions for monitoring site and/or database availability.
 FitterHappier’s monitoring controller disables unnecessary Rails features, like sessions, layouts, and logging, for lightning-fast monitoring URIs.

 To install FitterHappier, run the following commands from the project root of your Rails application: